vaadin/framework-bluemix-example/README.md

 # Vaadin JPA CRUD

-This is an example application that shows how your can build beautiful RIA UIs for your Bluemix backed execution environment (Liberty server and DB2 database).
+This is an example application that shows how your can build rich UIs for your Bluemix backed execution environment (Liberty server and DB2 database) with the opensource Vaadin Framework.

-Before you start, make sure you need to have Java SDK 1.7 (or higher) and Maven installed.
-Also you should [install cloudfoundry command line tools](https://www.ng.bluemix.net/docs/#cli/index.html#cli) and configure them for Bluemix.
+Before you start, make sure you have Java SDK 1.7 (or higher) and Maven installed.
+Also [install cloudfoundry command line tools](https://www.ng.bluemix.net/docs/#cli/index.html#cli) and configure them for Bluemix.

-To build this project, just execute following commands:
+To build the project, just execute the following commands in order:

 ```
 git clone https://hub.jazz.net/git/vaadin/vaadin-jpa-app